GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 **Now, the Integration Test**

-We know that the molecule is unchanged and is calling its atoms correctly, now we need to see if this set of atoms is actually working as we expect, literally to test its integration.
+We know that the molecule is unchanged and is calling its atoms correctly, so now we need to see if this set of atoms is actually working as we expect.
 With this we test the purpose of that component with jest, for example:

 ```typescript
 ...